ltzmax/maxcogs/README.md

 ## Support
 You can support me at [github sponsor](https://github.com/sponsors/ltzmax) or [buy me a coffee](https://www.buymeacoffee.com/ltzmax).

-## Inforamtions, install and cogs.
+## Informations, install and cogs.
 `[p]` is your prefix.

 To add this repo: